upenn-acg/cis501/lab1/lab1.md

 connected to it, which is usually indicative of a bug.
 + A "multi-driven net" is a
-wire that has too many inputs - each wire should be connected to just a single source (unless it is inside a mux).
-Hint: there are no muxes in this lab!
+wire that has too many inputs - each wire should be connected to just a single source.
 + A "disconnected port" is an input or output port of a module that isn't connected to anything - also likely a bug.

 These warnings are hints to help you fix the bugs in this lab, and will also be valuable hints about the bugs you encounter in future labs.
-As you fix bugs, you can re-run synthesis via `make synth` to see if the warning goes away, or is perhaps replaced by another one -- sometimes one bug can mask another!
+As you fix bugs, you can re-run synthesis via `make synth` to see if the warning goes away, or is perhaps replaced by another one - sometimes one bug can mask another!

-## Examine Design Rule Checks Report
+### Examine Design Rule Checks Report

 After you've fixed all the important warnings from `vivado.log`, you should examine the Design Rule Check (DRC) report in